How does tutoring work? What is minimalist tutoring?

 There are no E credits during summer tutoring.

 You are expected to meet all of your scheduled appointments.
-You are allowed to miss 1 out of 5 sessions.
-If you miss more than 1 session, you will be dropped from the tutoring schedule and receive an F in the Writing Center course (355:096) on your transcript.
+You are allowed to miss 1 out of the first 5 sessions.
+If you miss more than 1 session, you will be dropped from the tutoring schedule and receive an FAIL in the Writing Center course (355:096) on your transcript.

 If you sign up later in the semester for 4 sessions, you are not allowed any absences.
 If you are absent you will be dropped from the tutoring schedule and receive an F in the Writing Center course (355:096) on your transcript.